-- Reviewed the Competence Profile of the Board and recommended to the Board a revision of the desired competences. - Reviewed the mapping of Board members' competences based on the updated competences in the Board Competence Profile. - Reviewed the composition of the Board, including structure, size and composition, and longterm succession planning. - Reviewed the composition of the Board committees and recommended to the Board proposals for the election of Board committee members.
+- Reviewed the Competence Profile of the Board, including the diversity ambition, and recommended to the Board an adjustment to the desired competences. - Reviewed the mapping of Board members' competences based on the updated competences in the Board Competence Profile. - Reviewed the composition of the Board, including structure, size and composition, and long-term succession planning. - Reviewed the composition of the Board committees and recommended to the Board proposals for the election of Board committee members.